-(84) PE from expletive associate
+(81) PE from expletive associate

 - a.
 Mary said [there was someone's book on the table] - b.
-Who_j did Mary say [there was[j's book] on the table?] - c. ${}^{?}$ Who_i did Mary say[[$\underline{}{i}$'s book]k there was t{k} on the table?]
+Who_i did Mary say [there was[i's book] on the table?] - c. ${}^{?}$ Who_i did Mary say[[i's book]k there was t_k on the table?]

-While the preferred example in (84c) is marked, it is clearly better than (84b), where the expletive associate is stranded in-situ.
+While the preferred example in (81c) is marked, it is clearly better than (81b), where the expletive associate is stranded in-situ.
 This stranding pattern can be applied to the question of where expletive there is externally merged.
-There is literature arguing that expletive there is in fact externally merged in spec-vP (Biberaur & Richards 2005, Deal 2009).
-If there is merged in spec-vP and moves to spec-TP (Deal 2009), we expect A-movement of there to result in a crossing effect that makes it impossible for PE to pied-pipe and strand an expletive associate in spec-vP.
+There is literature arguing that expletive there is in fact externally merged in spec-vP (Biberaur & Richards 2005, Deal 2009, Wu?).
+If there is merged in spec-vP and moves to spec-TP, we expect A-movement of there to result in a crossing effect that makes it impossible for PE to pied-pipe and strand an expletive associate in spec-vP.
 The mechanics of this prediction are precisely the same as for the movement of subjects that we've already seen.

-Example (84b) is actually ambiguous with base-position stranding of the expletive associate, since copular verbs in English move from V to T. To avoid this problem, in (85) I include an auxiliary, which moves to T and allow the copula to remain in vP.
-In (85) we see that the expletive associate indeed cannot be stranded in spec-vP, but must reach the CP edge:
+Example (81b) is ambiguous with base-position stranding of the expletive associate, since copular verbs in English move to T. To avoid this problem, in (82) I include an auxiliary, which moves to T and allow the copula to remain in vP.
+In (82) we see that the expletive associate indeed cannot be stranded in spec-vP, but must reach the CP edge:

-(85) Expletive associate must strand in spec-CP under PE
+(82) Expletive associate must strand in spec-CP under PE